collective/Products.ContentWellPortlets/README.txt

    * see configure.zcml in Products/ContentWellPortlets/browser
    * or install the product, go to your Plone site and add /@@manage-viewlets to the URL

+* The browserlayer.xml file adds crucial functionality; it cannot be replaced with a layer declaration in configure.zcml

 * For styling:
    * Viewlets are contained within a div that has a CSS id
-   * Each portlet manager within the viewlet is in a div with CSS class; these can be used for styling The following sample css can be used to create fluid layouts that fluidly span the entire width of the content area.
+   * Each portlet manager within the viewlet is in a div with CSS class; these can be used for styling

+Below is some sample CSS that may work to generate different layouts (although it's up to you to test that is indeed the case in the browsers that matter to your users)
-Simply copy and paste the css for the type of layout you are looking for into your product's css or via the custom folder of the ZMI.
+Simply copy and paste the css for the type of layout you are looking for into your theme product's stylesheet, or into portal_skins/ploneCustom.css in the ZMI.
-**If you experience issues with one of the portlet Wells (usually the farthest right) dropping down, there may be a margin or padding being applied to the divs, setting a 0 margin and padding to the .portletsAboveContentA, .portletAboveContentB, etc. classes should fix this.
+If you experience issues with one of the portlet areas (usually the farthest right) dropping down below the other(s), try setting margin:0 and padding:0 on the .portletsAboveContentA, .portletAboveContentB, etc. classes.

     /* ----  Three Column Above Layout  ---*/
     .portletsAboveContentA, .portletsAboveContentB, .portletsAboveContentC { float:left; }